 The year program in English, called the General Course precedes the Degree Program.
 It is designed to develop the skills of students from abroad so they will be at no disadvantage in meeting the Faculty's exacting educational standards.
 Students are introduced to various aspects of the profession they have selected, and they concentrate on studying English and basic technical subjects such as mathematics and freehand drawing.
-Students who show enough skills at the Placement Test can automatically (immediately) start the Degree Program.
+The whole, or partial fulfilment of the General Course doesn't replace the Placement Test.
+Only students who successfully pass the Placement Test can automatically (immediately) start the Integrated MSc program.

-Academic Program of the Faculty of Architecture: BSc/MSc Studies
+Academic Program of the Faculty of Architecture